dougkavanagh/ocean-ts-integration/src/smart-client/README.md

 #### Step 6: FHIR Client Queries

-// PENDING: Once the OIDC validation is complete, the client can then use the access token to make FHIR API calls to your server.
-Ocean will read from the FHIR Patient endpoint to retrieve the patient's demographics and other information (with additional endpoints to be implemented in the future).
+Once the OIDC validation is complete, the client will use the access token to make FHIR API calls to your server.
+Ocean will GET from the FHIR Patient endpoint and the Patient/$everything operation to retrieve and validate the patient's demographics and other information.